Buck Sexton is in on my and and and what about who's Tuesday?

 Thank you.

-Listening to so many things today, you're talking about different things.
+Listening to so many things today you're talking about different things.

-But I I would like to suggest maybe uh part solution to some of the things that are happening, and that when we have presidential elections, instead of um those who are running for president to go out on uh campaign and talk, uh because they talk such a good game sometimes, but yet after the fact we find out what their record really is.
+I find it difficult to accept the things that are going on sometimes, but I would like to suggest maybe a part solution to some of the things that are happening and that when we have presidential elections, instead of those who are running for president to go out on a campaign and talk, because they talk such a good game sometimes,

-What I'd like to see is that those who are running, they let us know who's running, and in some former fashion, but not campaigning.
+but yet after the fact we find out what their record really is, what I'd like to see is that those who are running, they let us know who's running and in some form or fashion, but not campaigning.

 We want to know what they've been doing all along.

-How long have they been in in um pol politics, how long have they been serving?
+How long have they been serving?

-How what are their stances on, say, gun control and um uh military and uh health care and things like that and and the economy, how do they what are what have they been doing in the past?
+What are their stances on, say, gun control and military and health care and things like that and the economy?

-I want to know that, because they can always tell us what they want to do, but that's not always what we found in in in what Obama has done has been from what he's done in the past.
+I want to know that because they can always tell us what they want to do, but that's not always what we found in what Obama has done.

-Yeah, that's a that's a good way.
+Yeah, that's a good way.

 The easiest record to run on is the one that hasn't happened yet, which is what Obama did.